Peter Mond, 4th Baron Melchett: Political career

-Lord Melchett succeeded to his titles in 1973 at the age of 25, upon the death of his father to a heart attack.
+Lord Melchett succeeded to his titles in 1973 at the age of 25, after his father died of a heart attack.
 He chose not to relinquish his privilege to enter the House of Lords as it would grant him leverage over the legalisation of cannabis and advocacy for squatters’ rights.
 Also following his father's death, he became the managing director of his father's Ringstead farm, which under his management became open to the public to roam over and farmed with consideration toward wildlife.

-When Labour won re-election in October 1974, he was made a Lord-in-waiting (House of Lords whip) by Harold Wilson, working in the Department of the Environment as a junior minister under Anthony Crosland.
+When Labour won re-election in October 1974, he was made a lord-in-waiting (House of Lords whip) by Harold Wilson, working in the Department of the Environment as a junior minister under Anthony Crosland.
 According to Wilson, he was the youngest government minister appointed at least in modern times, and he was promoted twice within two years.
 As well as departmental responsibilities, he took particularly controversial legislation through the House (including pension legislation and bills nationalising the aircraft and shipbuilding industries).

 In 1976, he chaired a Government committee on music festivals, which at the time were controversial due to instances of violence, with some calling for the outright banning of free festivals.
-Through the committee, he oversaw a report that recommended "rock on taxpayers’ expense," causing him to be nicknamed "Lord Pop".
+Through the committee, he oversaw a report that recommended "rock on taxpayers' expense", causing him to be nicknamed "Lord Pop".
 This legislation is credited by Michael Eavis as the basis upon which the Glastonbury Festival has continued to succeed.

-In 1975, he was made a Parliamentary Under-Secretary of State in the Department of Industry, where he was responsible for small firms and workers cooperatives.
+In 1975, he was made a Parliamentary Under-Secretary of State in the Department of Industry, where he was responsible for small firms and workers' cooperatives.
 When James Callaghan succeeded Wilson as Labour leader and prime minister in 1976, Melchett moved to become Minister of State at the Northern Ireland Office.
 Melchett increased teacher numbers, improved provision for mental health care services, and saw Northern Ireland provided with funding for sporting facilities.
 He was responsible for legislation making it possible to set up nonsectarian schools.

 In his book Minority Verdict – Experiences of a Catholic Public Servant, Maurice Hayes, Northern Irish civil servant, wrote about working with Melchett, stating that:

 [He] did not have everything spelled out or interpreted for him.
 More important, he related to the young people around, he was mobile, accessible, and very attractive to large numbers of people.
 He also had a lot of courage and fought for issues that did not fall within his brief, which involved some aspect of human rights or discrimination or criminal justice.